The Railholiday Green Page

 Energy

-We have been on green energy tarrifs from when they first became available, and constantly review who is offering the greenest energy.
+We have been on green energy tarrifs from when they first became available, and constantly review who is offering the greenest deal.
 However all energy comes at a cost, so we also strive to keep energy usage to a minimum.
 We hope when you stay you will help us to be green by turning down the heaters and turning the lights off when you go out.
 In return we will continue to prioritise and monitor our energy usage.
 Here are a few things we do;

 - The electricity for all carriages is run on national renewable energy schemes and sourced from Good Energy and Octopus Energy who offer all their electricity from renewable sources.